 But I wish the Mad Cat were among us still, for he claimed to know her mind.

 One of Queen Elizabeth’s several annoyances after the previous year’s victory at Cadiz – “pillaged to a farthing,” as one there said – was the disappearance of much of the loot.
 When ships returned to their home ports, goods were taken off and stashed in local cellars and warehouses.

-Elizabeth wasn’t interested in things like carpets, wall hangings, clothes, and household stuff, but she expected coin, plate (silver) and jewellery to be handed over for the Crown’s coffers.
+Elizabeth wasn’t so interested in things like carpets, wall hangings, clothes, and household stuff, but she expected coin, plate (silver) and jewellery to be handed over for the Crown’s coffers.
 Presumably chests of sugar and other exotic foodstuffs should also have been offered up.

 The merchants who’d supplied ships for the expedition had their own ideas.
 As did the entrepreneurs who’d tagged along with the Queen’s fleet, and many others besides.

 Alas, this year’s expedition seemed unlikely to yield such spoils.

 The islands whose name Linkin couldn’t remember are the Azores.
 The Earl of Essex (now lacking the troops to occupy a Spanish port, and with barely enough for an attack on the Spanish fleet in Ferrol harbour) had encountered another storm that scattered and damaged his ships, making the Ferrol attack impossible.

 He moved to the second phase of his plan and left the coast of Spain to intercept the returning treasure fleet near the Azores.
 He’d received a misleading report that Spanish warships from Ferrol had gone to act as its escort.
 Perhaps he also thought that the armada was not ready to make for England?